-If you select signed in the Deployment Package Security Level field, you must complete the Deployment Package Trust Store field.
+The Deployment Package Trust Store field is only required if you select signed in the Deployment Package Security Level field.

 6. Click Save To PingAuthorize Server Cluster.
 Your filesystem deployment package store is displayed on the Deployment Package Stores page.